sile/logi/doc/logi_channel.md

 If the channel already exists, nothing happens.

-If there exists a process or a ETS table with the same name as `Channel`, the function will crash.
+If there exists a process or a ETS table with the same name as `Channel`, the function crashes.

 <a name="default_channel-0"></a>